Zelenskyy says progress made on reaching an agreement with the U.S. on rare minerals deal

 “If to achieve peace, you really need me to give up my post, I’m ready,” he said.
 “I can trade it for NATO."

-His comment appeared to be aimed at recent suggestions by Trump and Russian President Vladimir Putin that elections should be held despite Ukrainian legislation prohibiting them during martial law.
+His comment appeared to be aimed at recent suggestions by President Donald Trump and Russian President Vladimir Putin that elections should be held despite Ukrainian legislation prohibiting them during martial law.

 Ukraine fears Trump's policy shift toward Putin

-Trump, however, prompted alarm and anger in Ukraine this week when he suggested that Kyiv had started the war, and that Zelenskyy was acting as a “dictator” by not holding elections.
+Trump, however, prompted alarm and anger in Ukraine this week when he suggested Kyiv had started the war and Zelenskyy was acting as a “dictator” by not holding elections.

-Russia's deputy foreign minister on Saturday said preparations were underway for a meeting between Trump and Putin, a further sign that the Russian leader's isolation from the U.S. was beginning to thaw under Trump.
+On Sunday, Russian Deputy Foreign Minister Sergei Ryabkov told the state TASS news agency that Moscow and Washington would continue bilateral talks at the end of next week.

+Ryabkov said the talks would take place between department heads from both countries’ foreign ministries, adding that “quite a lot” of contact was ongoing between the Russian and American sides.

 European leaders prepare for talks with Zelenskyy and Trump

-Ursula von der Leyen, president of the European Commission, and other top European Union officials are set to arrive in Kyiv Monday for talks with Ukraine’s government.
-European leaders have scrambled in recent days to devise a response to the Trump administration's U.S. policy changes, and to come up with a way to maintain support for Kyiv if aid from Washington comes to an end.
+European Union Commission President Ursula von der Leyen and other top EU officials were headed to Kyiv Monday for talks with Ukraine’s government as Europe scrambles to devise a response to the Trump administration's U.S. policy changes, and to maintain support for Kyiv if aid from Washington ends.

-Zelenskyy on Sunday said he would propose a trip to a European capital in the next week or two to speak with EU leaders on security guarantees for his country.

-The U.K. on Sunday said it would announce new sanctions against Russia on Monday, describing them as the biggest package since the early days of the war.
-Foreign Secretary David Lammy said the measures would be aimed at “eroding (Russia’s) military machine and reducing revenues fueling the fires of destruction in Ukraine.”
+The U.K. said it would announce new sanctions against Russia on Monday, describing them as the biggest package since the early days of the war.
+Foreign Secretary David Lammy said the measures would be aimed at eroding Russia’s "military machine and reducing revenues fueling the fires of destruction in Ukraine.”

-British Prime Minister Keir Starmer and French President Emmanuel Macron will make tag-team visits to Washington this week as Europe attempts to persuade Trump not to abandon Ukraine in pursuit of a peace deal.
+British Prime Minister Keir Starmer and French President Emmanuel Macron were to both visit Washington this week as Europe attempts to persuade Trump not to abandon Ukraine in pursuit of a peace deal.

 Russia launches record drone strikes on eve of anniversary